-Bowerman and Knight changed the name of their company in 1971 to Nike Inc. This name was inspired by the Greek goddess of victory.
+Bowerman and Knight changed the name of their company in 1971 to Nike Inc, inspired by the Greek goddess of victory.
 The two decided to introduce their own line of shoes with the Nike Cortez.
 The Swoosh designed by student Carolyn Davidson was added to the side of the Cortez.
-This was the start of a years-long battle with Onitsuka Tiger.
-Who got the right to the Cortez name?
+This was the start of a years-long battle with Onitsuka Tiger on who got the rights to the Cortez name.

 Both companies continued to design and sell shoes in the Cortez style.
 Because both companies continued to release the kicks under the Cortez name, litigation ensued.
 In 1974, the court ruled in favour of Nike.
 This led Onitsuka to rebrand the shoe under the name Tiger Corsair.
 This shoe is still very popular.

 Nike's leather Cortez were sold for $22.90.
 Can you imagine!

 However, this leather Cortez was quite heavy.
 Bowerman changed the leather upper to a lightweight nylon construction and in 1974 the Nylon Nike Cortez was introduced as the world's lightest running shoe.
 There was also a women's version of the Cortez called the Senorita Cortez.
 This shoe became popular when seen on actress Farah Fawcett in Charlie's Angels.

 Nike Cortez Basic Leather (White / Varsity Red - Varsity Royal)